 - Overseeing provision for children with SEND.
-(Special Educational Needs and/or Disabilities). - Co-ordinating and evaluating provision, including interventions, for children with SEND. - Liaising with, supporting advising and training class teacher(s) whenever necessary and in particular where children with SEND are making poor progress. - Interpreting legal requirements for staff, parents and governors. - Overseeing the records of all children with SEND and ensuring these are kept up to date. - Monitoring/tracking the impact of interventions and reporting to the Headteacher. - Monitoring/tracking the progress of children with SEND and reporting to the Headteacher. - Supporting - Liaising with parents/carers of children with SEND. - Organising and delivering in-service training in order to meet the needs of staff. - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies. - Overseeing the Assess, Plan, Do Review (APDR) process for all SEND pupils.
+(Special Educational Needs and/or Disabilities). - Co-ordinating and evaluating provision, including interventions, for children with SEND. - Liaising with, supporting advising and training class teacher(s) [in secondary schools this must include the pupil's English teacher] whenever necessary and in particular where children with SEND are making poor progress. - Interpreting legal requirements for staff, parents and governors. - Overseeing the records of all children with SEND and ensuring these are kept up to date. - Monitoring/tracking the impact of interventions and reporting to the Headteacher. - Monitoring/tracking the progress of children with SEND and reporting to the Headteacher. - Supporting - Liaising with parents/carers of children with SEND. - Organising and delivering in-service training in order to meet the needs of staff. - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies. - Overseeing the Assess, Plan, Do Review (APDR) process for all SEND pupils.

-Parents/carers of a child with SEND support will have the opportunity to meet with the SENDCo at least two times a year formally.
-The SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.
+Parents/carers of a child with SEND support will have the opportunity to meet with the Class teacher to discuss SEN provision at least 2 times a year formally.
+The SENDCo will be available to schedule meetings at this time if requested.
+In addition, the SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.